sirmilann/TempoRat/README.md

 # TempoRat
 A Small Rat
-To Add Your Own Functions, Go Into The Client File and Look For The Def Called (run).
+To Add Your Own Functions, Go Into TempoModule And Paste This Code ↓
-After That Add This Code
 ```
 if command[0] == "your command name":
                     your code.